Pleb-Team/pleb/README.md

 # Pleb
-A cooperative project to write an android card game.
+A cooperative project to write a cross platform card game.

 # Table of Contents
 0. [Development](#development)